Sweden - Data Protection Overview

 Provisions specific to different sectors may also apply as regards public authorities' processing of special categories of personal data.

-Special categories of personal data may only be transferred to a third party once expressed consent is obtained or if there is an obligation within labour law or in the areas of social security and social protection to transfer the data, see further under section on data transfers above.
+Special categories of personal data may only be transferred to a third party once expressed consent is obtained or if there is an obligation within labor law or in the areas of social security and social protection to transfer the data, see further under section on data transfers above.

 According to Chapter 3, Section 5 of the Act, special categories of personal data may be processed within the health, medical, and social care systems, if it is necessary for: